-Director Leigh Whannell On Why ’The Invisible Man’ Is A Movie About Gaslighting
+Director Leigh Whannell On Why ’The Invisible Man’ Is A Movie About Ga

 Oh, dear.

 Well, it’s the pre-production.
 There was Dark Universe, and they were going to make an Invisible Man with Johnny Depp.
-Then Universal scraped the Dark Universe and made this unrelated Invisible Man movie instead.
+Then Universal scrapped the Dark Universe and made this unrelated Invisible Man movie instead.
 Is this right?

 I wasn’t privy to any of that stuff.